chetanbg1/cbgwork1/README.md

 and to retrieve object we use key get(key) if two keys return same hash index collision occurs - then linked list is formed at that location in case of collision to search correct value from linked list we use equals() method

+Hash function
+A hash function takes an input (the key) and computes an integer value called the hash code.
+This hash code determines the bucket or index where the value associated with that key will be stored in the underlying array.

 weakhashmap -
 	WeakHashMap is an implementation of the Map interface.
 WeakHashMap is almost the same as HashMap except in the case of WeakHashMap if the object is specified as the key doesn’t contain any references- it is eligible for garbage 	collection even though it is associated with WeakHashMap. i.e Garbage Collector dominates over WeakHashMap.